JakobSteixner/AdmixtureMapper/README.md

 attribute: ancestry_identifier identifies all the regions where this person´s ancestors lived at the beginning of the simulation through an integer, where every position in the integer´s binary representation corresponds to a region.
 The order is determined counting backward from the ones in the order the regions were created (e. g. the first region created and thus with identifier 0 will be represented as a 0 or 1 in a person´s ancestry_identifier)

 admixturePlotter maps the results

+See blog post demonstrating and discussing an exemplary run: https://panloquens.wordpress.com/2017/11/14/were-all-siberians/